apatil88/FlutterDartProjects/pics/README.md

 # pics

-A Flutter app to demonstrate use of widgets, single-child layout and multi-child layout and fetching image data from a third-party API.
+A Flutter app to demonstrate use of widgets, single-child and multi-child layout and fetching image data from a third-party API.

 <b>Technologies and Tools:</b> Dart, Flutter, VS Code, Android Emulator